The Service

 ---

 “Dig.
 Dig.
 Dig.
 It’s a temporary gig,” I mumble once more.
-It’s difficult to keep your mind from wandering when your body is performing monotonous labor.
-The metallic dirt thrown in the air upon each lift of the shovel; my sore shoulder muscles from just a few hours of work on my first day; the guy behind me giving me advice on how to survive my sentence in The Service; my home planet Volari; my sentence; home; The Service . . .
+It’s difficult to keep your mind from wandering when your body is performing monotonous physical labor.
+The metallic dirt thrown in the air upon each lift of the shovel; my sore shoulder muscles from just a few hours of work on my first day; the guy behind me giving me advice on how to survive my sentence in The Service; my home planet, Volari; my family; home; The Service . . .

-I remembered when The Service discovered the Nero solar system and its planets with abundant amounts of clean water under their surfaces.
+I remembered when The Service discovered the Nero solar system and the one planet, Nero-12, that had clean water flowing beneath its surface.
 All of Volari celebrated as our leaders planned to mine the water and transport it back home.
-I remember my parents rejoicing, and my father volunteering to colonize Nero-12, along with most of the men of that generation.
+I remember my parents rejoicing, and my father volunteering to colonize Nero-12, along with most of the astrophysicists of that generation.

-As the years past, the atmosphere proved to be too volatile for colonization, and the people who spent years mining returned with strange illnesses.
+As the years passed, the atmosphere proved to be too volatile for colonization, and the people who spent years mining returned with strange illnesses.
 The long lines of volunteers diminished, and re-enlistments to The Service dropped drastically within the decade.
-The state had to find other means to employ workers, but who would sacrifice their health to live on a distant planet for months, maybe years at a time performing hard labor?
+The state had to find other methods to attract new workers, but who would sacrifice their health to live on a distant planet for months, maybe years, at a time while doing hard labor?

 As the population began to shrink again, the leaders stepped in and changed the question: Who should be sacrificed?
 To that, the public replied almost unanimously.

-I remember my parents, retired at the time, worrying about this.
-"Be careful Erik, keep an eye out for changes in the law," they'd say.
+I remember my parents, in their seventies at the time, worrying about this.
+"Be careful Erik, keep an eye out for changes in the law," my father would say.
 "The leaders will do what it takes to help the people survive, but they will surely sacrifice everyone else for their own survival."

 They were right.

-After another decade, the violent crime rate dropped to all-time lows, so the number of workers decreased drastically.
+After another decade, the violent crime rate dropped to an all-time low, so the number of workers decreased drastically.
 As a result, the state became stricter, and laws were modified so significantly that misdemeanors were given sentences to The Service.
 Minor theft got you six months on Nero-12.
 Arson got you a year, maybe three years if you destroyed a government installation.
-Riots broke out, and demonstrations were held in protest to these new regulations, and everyone arrested from those riots were sentenced.
+Riots broke out, and demonstrations were held in protest to these new regulations, and everyone arrested from those riots was sentenced.
 The smallest infraction, no matter if it was justified, resulted in a sentence.
-Felony assault, for severely beating up a cop who grabbed my wife's ass, got me two years in The Service.
+Felony assault, for severely beating up a cop who grabbed my wife's ass at a bar, got me two years in The Service.

 Two years . . .

 “Dig.
 Dig.
 Dig.
 It’s a temporary gig,” I mumble as I return to my task.
-Crackle-shush.
-Crackle-shush.
-Other men repeat the same mantra to themselves as they work.
+Crackle-shush-thud.
+Crackle-shush-thud.
+The other men move like robots, repeating the same mantra to themselves as they work.
 They don't lift their heads.
 They don't look around.
 They just dig.

-I feel something on my neck, and I shoo it away.
+Another bug lands on my neck, and I shoo it away.
 The bugs on Nero-12 are tiny, ant-like creatures.
 I remember a news program stating that these bugs weren't a threat to the diggers.
 Representatives of The Service insisted that the inmates worked in a disease-free environment and that the bugs were more of a nuisance than a danger.
 But I wonder, would they tell us otherwise?
+What caused all the strange illnesses?
+Was it the atmosphere, as the representatives claimed, or was it these skeevy bugs?

 I shake my head to force out the thoughts.
 “Dig.
 Dig.
 Dig.
 It’s a temporary gig.”

-There were leaks about memory wipes being used to control the inmates.
+Conspiracy theories about memory wipes being used to control the inmates spread all over the news.
 Representatives from The Service didn't deny the claim.
 They insisted that the technique was only used for the safety and sanity of the inmates and that it left no lasting effects on the inmates once they returned home.
 “Some inmates need it more than others,” the representative had said on the news program.

 A dreadful question pops into my head, and I stop shoveling.
-“Hey,” I whisper to the man digging behind me, “what day is it today?”
+“Hey,” I whisper to the guy digging behind me, “what day is it today?”

 I return to the motions, but the moves become harder to execute.
 I shake my head, again and again, to stop my mind from drifting, and concentrate on the black ground underneath my feet, the shadow of my body casting down from the light post above, and the bugs crawling in the dirt in my shovel.